 B. The CAISO also operates the Day-Ahead Market pursuant to the CAISO Tariff; and

-C. [Short Legal Name] extends it participation to the CAISO’s Day-Ahead Market in accordance with the EDAM Entity’s open access transmission tariff or the tariff of another transmission service provider within the EDAM Entity Balancing Authority Area.
+C. [Short Legal Name] extends its participation to the CAISO’s Day-Ahead Market in accordance with the EDAM Entity’s open access transmission tariff or the tariff of another transmission service provider within the EDAM Entity Balancing Authority Area.

 NOW, THEREFORE, for good and sufficient consideration, the receipt of which is hereby acknowledged, the Parties agree that the Agreement is hereby supplemented as follows: